omari-j/llm_spam_classifier/README.md

-# End-to-end Fine-tuning Pipeline for a Spam Classification System
+# LLM-Based Spam Classification Pipeline with Orchestration, Monitoring and Deployment
 This project is an end-to-end machine learning pipeline that:

 - Fine-tunes a GPT-2 large large language model to classify spam messages.